Social Workers Provide Input at White House Conference

-On October 30, 2014 a “Summit on Older Adults: Behavioral Health Issues” took place at Boston University.
+The summary report for the “Summit on Older Adults: Behavioral Health Issues” that took place at Boston University is now available.
 Kathy Kuhn, CADER Director of Workforce Development, served on the planning committee for this event.
 The Summit was sponsored by the Massachusetts Department of Public Health, the Massachusetts Department of Mental Health, the Massachusetts Executive Office of Elder Affairs, and the Massachusetts Association of Mental Health.
 This “invitation only” gathering of leaders, policy makers and other stakeholders engaged in high-level dialogue on the challenges presented to health care, aging and behavioral health systems.
 It included discussions on mental health integration, creating systems that are sustainable and the economic impact of behavioral health needs of this growing population.

 Join the Center for Aging & Disability Education & Research (CADER) at Boston University School of Social Work, the Suicide Prevention Program at the Massachusetts Department of Public Health, the National Association of Social Workers (NASW), and the John A. Hartford Foundation for an informative webinar on developing programs that improve services to older adults by enhancing workforce capacity.
 Discover how CADER’s online training program, being provided to 125 Council on Aging staff, addresses the core knowledge and skills needed to effectively identify and respond to older adults with mental health and substance use concerns, to increase resilience, and to prevent suicide.
 Learn about how the Hartford–NASW Supervisory Leaders in Aging (SLA) program improves the delivery of health care and social services to older adults by strengthening the supervision of staff providing direct social services.

 Date and Time: Monday, October 5, 2015 2:00 PM – 3:00 PM EDT

 To register for this event please visit: https://attendee.gotowebinar.com/register/1566935280858736642